orgmir/luisramos.dev/src/content/2021-01-29-love-thy-viewmodel/index.md

 In the previous snippet, there is no benefit in using a ViewModel for this mapping.
 A data class fits this situation much better.

 Whenever you see yourself creating a ViewModel using its constructor instead of a ViewModelProvider, stop!
-The only exception to this is, of cource, writing unit tests.
+The only exception to this is, of course, writing unit tests.

 ## Read the manual before driving

 Always a good idea to read the documentation for a class before you start using it in your code.
 Pulled from the ViewModel javadoc:

 > Thee purpose of the ViewModel is to acquire and keep the information that is necessary for an Activity or a Fragment.
 The Activity or the Fragment should be able to observe changes in the ViewModel.
 ViewModels usually expose this information via `LiveData` or Android Data Binding.
-You can also use any observability construct from you favorite framework.
+You can also use any `Observer` pattern from you favorite framework.

 ViewModel's only responsibility is to manage the data for the UI.
 It **should never** access your view hierarchy or hold a reference back to the Activity or the Fragment.